 Looking for a place to hunt?

 Florida’s wildlife management areas include more than 5.8 million acres of public land, which is one of the larger systems east of the Mississippi.
-FWC is the landowner or lead managing agency on about 1.4 million acres where we work to provide quality wildlife conservation and recreation opportunities such as hunting.
-Before hunting public or private land, make sure you read and know all applicable hunting laws, rules and regulations for the game you are pursuing.
+FWC is the landowner or lead managing agency on approximately 1.4 million acres where they work to provide quality wildlife conservation and recreation opportunities including hunting.
+Before hunting public or private land, however, make sure you read and know all applicable hunting laws, rules and regulations for the game you are pursuing.